jilldela/CE/glossary.md

 #### Router
 * matches requested paths to the appropriate controller, instantiate the route's controller, and run the appropriate action/method within the controller

+#### Scrum
+1. product owner creates a **product backlog**--prioritized wish list
+2. during sprint planning, the team pulls a small chunk from the top of the wish list, a sprint backlog, and decides how to implement those pieces
+3. the team has a certain amount of time (**sprint**--usually 2-4 weeks) to complete the work. meet each day to assess its progress (daily Scrum)
+4. ScrumMaster keeps team focused on goal
+5. at the end of the sprint, the work should be potentially shippable
+6. sprint ends with a sprint review and retrospective
+7. team chooses another chunk of product backlog and repeats starting at step 1.

 #### Side Effects
 * any application state change that is observable outside the function being called other than its return value